The-Mastermind1/Compile_Time_Library/README.md

 <br><br>
 7)the struct has_size simply checks if the type passed supports a method called size();
 <br><br>
-8)there is also a struct called Type_Index that takes a list of types and then returns the index of the desired type like:<br>
+8)there is also a struct called Type_Index that takes a list of types and then returns the index of the desired type
-Type_Index<int,int,float,double,std::size_t>, gives 0.
-first int is the desired type ,the rest of the types are the types of the list that we are going to search
 <br>
 <br>